eddykang06/course-notes/README.md

 ## Course notes

-A collection of textbook-style notes from various courses I've taken as an undergrad at Harvard, including...
+A collection of textbook-style notes from various courses I've taken/audited online as an undergrad.
-- Stat 111: Introduction to Statistical Inference
+- Stat 111: Introduction to Statistical Inference (Harvard)
+- 6.S184: Introduction to Flow Matching and Diffusion Models (MIT)